Where we are now...

-- Linen is a textile made from the fibers of flax plants and is great for the environment.
+- Linen is a textile made from the fibres of flax plants and is good for the environment.

-- It requires fewer pesticides, herbicides and fungicides than cotton.
+- It requires fewer pesticides, herbicides and fungicides to grow than cotton.

-- It becomes softer and stronger with each use as it is a hardwearing fabric.
-This means you can use our products for longer and replace them less often.
+- It is a very hardwearing fabric, which means you can use our linen products for longer and replace them less often.

-- When linen finally does come to the end of its life, the fibres are biodegradable, which means you won’t be adding to landfill or poisoning the soil.
+- When linen finally does come to the end of its life, the fibres biodegrade quicker than most fabrics, which means you won’t be adding to landfill or poisoning the soil.
 This can make a big difference in our disposable consumer culture.